426-Coders/hacktoberfest-2020/src/contributors/MAHANTH-wq.md

  name: "MAHANTH"
  username: "MAHANTH-wq"
- image: "MAHANTH-wq"    // this image name should be the actual name of image you uploaded
+ image: "MAHANTH-wq.png"    // this image name should be the actual name of image you uploaded
  facebook: "mahanth"
 ---